hillapay/payment/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](http://hillavas.com/)

-This library  best For basic libraries.
+This library  best For payment libraries.

-  - By HttpURLConnection, AsyncTask and Gson converter
-  - Post method
-  - Get method
+  - Two way for payment
+  - Not use dependencies
   - Small library

 ## How to use